 Laser surgery has the advantage of not requiring anaesthesia or stitching in most situations.

-Healing from a frenectomy generally takes 7 to 14 days, and you should not require any pain killers or antibiotics after your laser frenectomy procedure.
+Healing from a frenectomy generally takes 10 days, and you should not require any antibiotics after your laser frenectomy procedure.

 Find Out More

-To find out more about frenectomy surgery, or to book a consultation with an experienced dentist, call Coburg Dental Group on 03 9386 1805 or make an appointment online.
+To find out more about frenectomy surgery, or to book a consultation with an experienced dentist, call Coburg Dental Group on 03 9386 1805.